How to Use Google Analytics and Search Console for Small Business

 - Choose "Full" access (allowing them to verify ownership, connect Analytics, and confirm everything is reporting correctly).

-Tracking Key Actions (Purchases, Phone Calls, and Form Submissions)
+Tracking Key Actions

 Before assuming you're not reaching the right audience, use event tracking to find out why visitors aren't converting.
 Common reasons might include: